Our guide to pollen & hay fever

 Tips, advice and links to our pollen forecast, features and other useful websites.

 Hay fever (seasonal allergic rhinitis) is an allergy caused by pollen grains affecting around 20% of people in the UK.
 Common symptoms include sneezing, runny or blocked nose, itchy eyes, mouth and throat whilst less common hay fever symptoms can include headaches and hives.
-There are lots of things you should probably know about pollen, to help you manage your symptoms.

 The best way to manage hay fever is to check the pollen forecast and try to avoid exposure to pollen during the pollen season, which normally runs from March to November.